sakshram/PangalinkBundle/README.md

 PangalinkBundle
 ===============

-Adds a functionality for making payments in Estonia using Banklink (Pangalink) transfer.
+Adds a functionality for making payments in Estonia using Banklink (Pangalink) transfer.<br>

-At this moment only payment logic is implemented.
+At this moment only payment logic is implemented.<br>

 Banks available:
 * Swedbank
 * SEB
 * Krediidipank